 The latex balloons we use are 100% latex, with natural colours meaning that they fully degrade at the same rate as an oak leaf.
 Pioneer Balloon International have confirmed that they source the latex for Qualatex Balloons from a Rainforest Alliance Certified Plantation

 The Rainforest Alliance is a growing network of farmers, foresters, communities, scientists, governments, environmentalists, and businesses dedicated to conserving biodiversity and ensuring sustainable livelihoods.
 They are an international non-profit organisation working to build strong forests, healthy agricultural landscapes, and thriving communities through creative, pragmatic collaboration.

 Helium is a non-toxic, non-flammable, inert gas that naturally occurs in the air we breathe.
 It is considered to be a safe gas but should never be inhaled intentionally as it can cause suffocation and instant death.
-Details about the helium usage within the party industry and the reported ‘shorage’ can be found in the document at the bottom of this page.

 The following is a statement from the leading supplier of balloon gas, BOC:

 “It’s important to be aware that there is a distinction between pure, liquid helium and impure, gaseous helium.
 Gas companies prioritise supplies of pure, liquid helium for critical medical uses e.g. MRI scanners in hospitals, ensuring that they can remain fully operational.